-I am Associate Professor of Socio-Economic History at the University of Oviedo (Spain).
+I am Associate Professor of Economic and Social History at the University of Oviedo (Spain).
 I started my career as a Ph.D. student of Economics at the University of Cantabria and soon moved to the University of Zaragoza, where I would stay for almost twenty years, to become an assistant professor (and later associate professor) of socio-economic history.
 I have held visting posts at the universities of the Italian Switzerland and Lund (Sweden).

 My outreach activities include the direction of Todo comenzó ayer (Everything started yesterday), the bi-weekly podcast that I created for the Spanish Association of Economic History.

 Are we on the right track?
 What economist John Kenneth Galbraith called the "affluent society" has allowed us to escape from poverty and deprivation, but poses new challenges of its own.
 Can more be less?
 Trends in food consumption, an area in which we have moved from hunger to obesity, suggest so.
 This is the perspective from which my ongoing work reconstructs the history of the consumption of dairy products in Spain from the 1950s to the present.